 Baliza is more than just a resort wear fashion brand.
 They do fashion with a cause.
 Inspired by Bali and Ibiza, their designs are timeless, comfortable and elegant.
-Not only do they design sustainable resort wear, each purchase is also supporting women and children living in poverty.
+Not only do they design sustainable resort wear, but each purchase is also supporting women and children living in poverty.

-A tailor grandmother and a mom who loves knitting, Gema Santander’s childhood was surrounded by textiles.
+A tailor grandmother and a mum who loves knitting, Gema Santander’s childhood was surrounded by textiles.
 Growing up, her grandma made her clothes.
 Now she’s making her own sustainable resort wear.
 A big move from banking to fashion, Gema Santander shares the real struggles and motivations behind her brand Baliza.

 Mother Nature would be screaming.
 I’m just so worried about so many things, plastics especially.
 We are changing the way we’re packaging things.
 We are recycling fabrics and finding other ways to avoid plastics completely in our production.

 In this interview, we speak to Gema about:

 > Her passion for fashion and work with Ladli